 nvm install --lts nvm use --lts node --version

-You’ll have to take a look on the Node.js website to know the version number of latest LTS(At this time is v6.11.2).
+You’ll have to take a look on the Node.js website to know the version number of latest LTS.
 After that, you can install it using the following command:

 Yarn defines itself as a fast, reliable and secure dependency management tool(and I believe them).
 That’s why I prefer to use this awesome tool to manage node modules into Angular projects.